Neubauer, Tourangeau Score Comeback Win and Over $150,000 in Cash and Prizes At Cabela’s National Team Championship

 For Immediate Release –

-The Cabela’s MWC, National Professional Anglers Association, Pure Fishing and Zippo Outdoor Brands presented a Youth & Family Fishing Clinic immediately after Friday’s weigh-in.
-Participating youths received rod and reel combos courtesy of the NPAA.
+The public is invited to the weigh-ins, which begin at 4 p.m. daily at Riverside Park in Ortonville.
+The Cabela’s MWC, National Professional Anglers Association, Pure Fishing and Zippo Outdoor Brands will present a Youth & Family Fishing Clinic immediately after the first day’s weigh-in.
+The first 50 youths will receive rods and reel combos courtesy of the NPAA.

 Under the umbrella of The Walleye Federation (TWF), the Cabela’s MWC is open to avid walleye anglers from all walks of life.
 The 2014 trail includes 10 stops spread across seven states in the Walleye Belt.
 Teams showcase their skills—and sponsor products—at world-class venues such as the Illinois, Detroit and Mississippi rivers, Green Bay, Big Stone Lake, Kinzua Reservoir, Cass Lake and Lake Erie.